-Science teachers, professors of science education and science education students want content that is valuable, compelling, and practical.
-At the Art of Teaching Science website we explore science teaching issues, teaching strategies designed to improve your knowledge of humanistic science and inquiry science teaching.
+Teachers, professors and education students expect content that is valuable, compelling, and practical.
+At the Art of Teaching Science website we explore science teaching issues, teaching strategies designed to improve our knowledge and understanding of progressive and humanistic teaching.

 The Art of Teaching Science is about: